 How Chase Ink Business Preferred cell phone protection works

-To be eligible for the $600 cell phone protection, you do NOT have to purchase your cell phone with the Ink Business Preferred card.
-But you DO have to pay your monthly phone bill with the card.
+To be eligible for the $600 cell phone protection, you don’t have to purchase your cell phone with the Ink Business Preferred card, but you do have to pay your monthly phone bill with the card.

-Coverage begins the day following your cell phone bill payment.
-And remains in effect until the last day of the calendar month following a payment.
-After that, you can make 3 claims in a 12-month period, as long as you keep paying your bill with the card.
+Coverage begins the day following your cell phone bill payment and remains in effect until the last day of the calendar month following a payment.
+You can make three claims in a 12-month period, as long as you keep paying your bill with the card.

 But there are some exclusions:

-- Only covers you and your employees listed on your monthly cell phone bill
+- The insurance only covers you and any employees listed on your monthly cell phone bill

 It’s important to keep receipts for your cell phone purchase and monthly bill in case you need to file a claim.

-And cell phone bill payments are part of the 3X bonus category with the Ink Business Preferred card.
-So you’ll earn extra points that you can transfer to fantastic airline and hotel partners!
+Plus, cell phone bill payments are part of the 3X bonus category with the Ink Business Preferred card.
+So you’ll earn extra points that you can transfer to fantastic airline and hotel partners.

 When you pay your monthly cell phone bill with the Ink Business Preferred, you’ll get $600 of automatic cell phone insurance.